-Nearly all UK towns and cities have keen and active cycling communities, but too often priority is given to the motorist.
-This can leave cyclists facing an obstacle course of dangers, hazards and inconveniences just to carry out their daily commute, never mind cycling for pleasure or fitness, or training for a cycling event.
-Being so much more vulnerable than motorists, cyclists need to do all they can to protect themselves.
+Nearly all UK towns and cities have keen and active cycling communities, but too often, priority is given to the motorist.
+This can leave cyclists facing an obstacle course of dangers, hazards and inconveniences to carry out their daily commute, never mind cycling for pleasure or fitness or training for a cycling event.
+Being much more vulnerable than motorists, cyclists must do all they can to protect themselves.
 Experience and knowledge, of course, go a long way, as does defensive riding.

-Body-worn cameras to deter dangerous drivers
+Body-Worn Cameras to deter dangerous drivers

 As all road cyclists will know, cycling on busy roads and highways alongside fast-moving vehicles can be a hair-raising and occasionally terrifying experience.
-Cyclists are at a distinct disadvantage and can often feel unsafe on the roads, fearing collisions and accidents as well as confrontations with impatient and angry drivers.
-A visible body-worn or helmet-mounted camera can help cyclists to feel safer on the road, as well as acting as a visible deterrent to dangerous drivers.
-Although they should always take extra care when passing or manoeuvring around cyclists anyway, knowing that their driving is being recorded can prompt motorists to be safer and more responsible.
+Cyclists are disadvantaged and often feel unsafe on the roads, fearing collisions, accidents, and confrontations with impatient and angry drivers.
+A visible body-worn camera can help cyclists feel safer on the road and act as a visible deterrent to dangerous drivers.
+Although they should always take extra care when passing or manoeuvring around cyclists, knowing that their driving is being recorded can prompt motorists to be safer and more responsible.

 Keeping your bike safe at home

-As well as keeping drivers in line with body-worn cameras on the roads, its also important to keep your bike safe when its not in use.
-If you cant keep your bike behind closed doors, outdoor surveillance cameras can keep a close eye on it when its locked up outside your property.
-You can check in on it using your smartphone whenever you like, or choose motion-activated cameras which send you an alert when motion is detected.
+As well as keeping drivers in line with body-worn cameras on the roads and keeping your bike safe when it's not in use.
+If you cant keep your bike behind closed doors, outdoor surveillance cameras can keep a close eye on it when it's locked up outside your property.
+You can check in on it using your smartphone whenever you like or choose motion-activated cameras which send you an alert when motion is detected.

 Tracking a stolen bike

-Something like a mini car tracker (if you arent buying a specialist bike tracking device) can be bolted to the underneath of the frame of the bike so that it looks quite subtle and discreet, and is also reasonably tough to remove.
-A thief may eventually manage to remove it, but not before youve received an alert on your smartphone and informed the police of your bikes current location.
-Many bike thieves are opportunists, and they usually go for an easy steal.
-If your bike looks like it has a tracker on it which theyll need both tools and time to remove, a potential thief may not consider it worth the risk and move on.
+Something like a mini car tracker (if you aren't buying a specialist bike tracking device) can be bolted to the underneath of the bike frame to look subtle and discreet and is also reasonably tough to remove.
+A thief may eventually manage to remove it, but not before you've received an alert on your smartphone and informed the police of your bikes current location.
+Many bike thieves are opportunists and usually go for an easy steal.
+If your bike looks like it has a tracker on it, which they'll need both tools and time to remove, a potential thief may not consider it worth the risk and move on.

-Parental piece of mind
+Parental peace of mind

-Improving cycling performance with GPS tracking devices
+Improving cycling performance with GPS Tracking Devices